 Lee's Summit is served by the Lee's Summit R-VII School District, the Blue Springs R-IV School District, and multiple private schools located within the community.
-According to the Missouri Department of Elementary and Secondary Education, these districts each report favorably on several key measures of the Missouri Public School Accountability Report Card as shown in the following table.
+According to the Missouri Department of Elementary and Secondary Education, the Lee's Summit R-VII School District reports favorably on several key measures of the Missouri Public School Accountability Report Card as shown in the following table.